KiraYamato94/LasMonjas/README.md

 **Additional Ability Notes:**
 - Can make tasks to disguise himself but won't count for the tasks progress.
 - If he can sabotage, he can only do while being alive.
-- He can't be in the same game as Role Thief, Pyromaniac, Treasure Hunter, Devourer, Poisoner and Puppeteer.
+- He can't be in the same game as Role Thief, Pyromaniac, Treasure Hunter, Devourer, Poisoner, Puppeteer, Exiler, Amnesiac and Seeker.
 - If Can Sabotage is enabled, Joker needs to open the map 1 time to activate the Sabotage button.

 -----------------------